zunayed/django_docker_foundation_template/README.md

 Template for Django App + Foundation using Docker

+Initial setup needs to download several hundred MBs.
+After the base vms and containers have been cached future setups should take only a few seconds.

 Mac OS X  instructions
 ----------------------
 (tested on mavericks)
-vagrant, virtualbox and curl
+You will need to have vagrant, virtualbox and curl installed

 Create and empty directory and run the following command in terminal:

     $ curl https://raw.github.com/zunayed/django_docker_foundation_template/master/Vagrantfile > Vagrantfile

-then within the directory type
+then cd within the directory

     $ vagrant up